-The Child and Family Services Act (CFSA) does not identify an age when a child can be left alone, or an age at which a child can supervise other children.
-The act recognizes that age alone is not a sufficient safeguard for the supervision of children.
+The Child and Family Services Act (Section 79.3) says "No person having charge of a child less than sixteen years of age shall leave the child without making provision for his or her supervision and care that is reasonable in the circumstances."
+The new update to the legislation, The Child, Youth and Family Services Act 2017 (Section 136.3), covers mostly the same ground.
+The law recognizes that age alone is not a sufficient safeguard for the supervision of children.
 Supervision is not only an act that aims to protect children from harm but also acts as a means to teach children expected and socially acceptable behaviours.

 While there are no exact rules for the supervision of all children, there are guidelines that govern the general expectations for certain age groups.